MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql.md

 > [!div class="checklist"]
 >
 > - **Step 1: Provision a database in Azure SQL Database**.
 Contoso provisions an Azure SQL Database instance.
 After the application website is migrated to Azure, the WCF service web app will point to this instance.
 > - **Step 2: Assess the database**.
-Contoso assesses the database for migration by using Azure Data Migration Assistant (DMA) and then migrates it via Azure Database Migration Service.
+Contoso assesses the database for migration by using Data Migration Assistant and then migrates it via Azure Database Migration Service.
 > - **Step 3: Provision web apps**.
 Contoso provisions the two web apps.
 > - **Step 4: Set up Azure DevOps**.
 Contoso creates a new Azure DevOps project, and imports the Git repo.
 > - **Step 5: Configure connection strings**.
 Contoso configures connection strings so that the web tier web app, the WCF service web app, and the SQL instance can communicate.